Teen Therapy Without Parental Consent

 While allowing teens to do this made a lot of sense on many levels, there were some concerns.
 Many times I’ve worked with an adolescent who had withheld bringing up a topic to their parents for fears of getting a negative response.
 When parents did eventually find out, they usually were quite supportive, much to the surprise of that patient.
 My worry was that a law like this might exacerbate situations like this.
 Then there was the issue of potential government intrusion into a parent’s right to parent.
 While philosophically sympathetic that that concern, I felt some trust regarding the professional conduct of my mental health colleagues.
 When faced with a situation such as this, psychiatrists and therapists are not looking to drive wedges between parents and children.
 Under most conditions, they will be trying to help a teen be able to think through what is troubling them and support them in presenting this to their parents or caretakers.
-In the rare cases when they don’t, there unfortunately are good reasons for it.
+In the rare cases when they don’t, there, unfortunately, are good reasons for it.

 In my testimony, I also tried to add a dose of reality both to those who might think that the bill would either reverse the current trends in youth suicide and to those concerned that the very foundations of parent autonomy were about to crumble.
-Sure it might be great to remove the legal barriers preventing a teen from getting a mental health consultation, but there are a lot of other practical considerations.
+Sure, it might be great to remove the legal barriers preventing a teen from getting a mental health consultation, but there are a lot of other practical considerations.
 How would they get there?
 Who pays for it, and what happens with the bill?
-For all the good intentions, it did not seem like the bill would actually be utilized in a real world setting that often.
+For all the good intentions, it did not seem like the bill would actually be utilized in a real-world setting that often.

 In the end, I advocated that the bill be approved and that it be applied to all adolescents, not just LGBTQ adolescents.
-It passed and is will be law at the beginning of next year.
+It passed and it will be law at the beginning of next year.
 It provides for a minor (no age limit specified) to consent for mental health counseling with a professional without parental notification.
 It applies only to counseling and not to medications (something I supported in my testimony).

-My guess is that the law will play out most frequently not at stand-alone clinics such as where I work, but more commonly in schools where community-based mental health professionals are often based.
+My guess is that the law will play out most frequently not at standalone clinics such as where I work, but more commonly in schools where community-based mental health professionals are often based.
 My hope is that the new law will give some of our struggling youth who feel the need to hide their difficulties from parents the cover they need to take that first step in bringing these problems out into the light.
 The door is about to open, and the question now is how many people will walk through.

-@copyright by David Rettew, MD
+Copyright by David Rettew, M.D.